z80playground/cpm-fat/XMODEM.md

     a>xr foo
     CP/M XR - Xmodem receive v0.1 / SmallRoomLabs 2017

-Enter `Ctrl-a :` into your GNU Screen window, which will open the command-prompt, and then enter:
+Enter `Ctrl-a :` into your GNU Screen window, which will open the command-prompt, and then type:

     exec !! sx /etc/passwd